some-alt

 Let us recall that the bridge over the Chertomlyk river in the Nikopol District collapsed in May 2020 after a heavy truck crossed it.
 A new bridge on the section of the national highway H-23 "Kropyvnytskyi-Zaporozhye" was erected practically from scratch on the site of the collapsed bridge.
 The bridge was made of durable metal structures that can withstand the load of any heavy transport.

-Thermal power generation DTEK Dnipro Grids energy workers restored electricity to more than 1 million homes after the rf’s large-scale attack
+Thermal power generation Over the course of two days, DTEK Dnipro Grids energy workers restored electricity to 67 settlements, de-energized by the enemy

-Thermal power generation Light despite the attacks: DTEK Dnipro Grids energy workers restored power supply to 595,000 families in December
+Thermal power generation DTEK Dnipro Grids energy workers restored electricity to 39 settlements, affected by the strikes

-Thermal power generation DTEK Grids DSO restored electricity to more than 1.8 million homes in the capital and four regions over the course of the week
+Thermal power generation DTEK Grids DSO restored electricity to more than 807,000 homes in four regions over the course of the week